dustinpfister/blog_posts/_posts/nodejs-json.md

 layout: post
 categories: node.js
 id: 477
-updated: 2019-06-13 12:32:01
+updated: 2019-06-13 12:34:15
-version: 1.6
+version: 1.7
 ---

 In nodejs json is often used as the standard data serialization language of choice for most applications.
+When it comes to working with json in general in javaScript there is the JSON.parse, and JSON.stringify methods that are of interest.
+In addition in nodejs there is the require global that can be used to quickly load json, and the file system module can be used as a built in way to write files including json.
 There are alternatives to json such as yaml, but for this post I will be going over some of the basics of json in node.js as a way of handing data serialization and config files.

 <!-- more -->